| As Hindu year comes to an end, families come together

 of gratitude to God for his blessings, the new harvest is first

 used to cook exquisite foods for the Lord.
+In BAPS Swaminarayan Mandirs 'Annakut' (literally a

 mountain of food) is offered to God on this day.
 A vast array